aikalee/structured-token-edit/README.md

 The model is aimed to fixed the outputs of a upstream model, and the outputs are the dependency relations in tree format.
 ## Data
 ### Input Format
-The data is tranformed from linearized tree format to custom structured token (overlap=3), the token (referring to POS here, since each POS is representing a token) itself, left and right brackets that wrap around the token are feeded into the model as three features:
+The data is tranformed from linearized tree format to custom data format call Structured Token, the token (referring to POS here, since each POS is representing a token) itself, left and right brackets that wrap around the token are feeded into the model as three features:

 In the `base` field, `left` includes to all the left brackets to the token, and `right` containa all the right brackets to the token before seeing the next left brackets.